-The individual structural effects for the 228 unique mutations which mapped to structure and for which a phenotype was also recorded (see Table S2) were analyzed using SAAPdap.
-175 variants (76.8%) had one or more individual structural effects classified as likely to be damaging by the individual SAAPdap analyses while, for 55 variants, no significant individual structural effect was detected (see Table 1).
-The features affected most frequently were: mutation of a highly conserved residue (ImPACT) occurring in 138 variants; mutation of an interface amino acid occurring in 48 variants; and disruption of hydrogen-bonds occurring in 42 variants.
+individual SAAPdap analyses while, for 55 variants, no significant individual structural effect was detected (see Table 4).
+The most frequent features affected were: mutation of a highly conserved residue (ImPACT) occurring in 138 variants; mutation of an interface amino acid occurring in 48 variants; and disruption of hydrogen-bonds occurring in 42 variants.
 Other significant mutation effects occurred less frequently, with no observed mutations causing voids.

-Before attempting to perform differential phenotype prediction, it would be necessary to predict that a mutation is pathogenic.
-The output from SAAPdap for the 228 unique mutations that mapped to structure was fed into SAAPpred (Al-Numair and Martin, 2013) and 93.0% of mutations were predicted as pathogenic (i.e. Sn=0.930).
+The output from SAAPdap for the 230 unique mutations that mapped to structure was then fed into SAAPpred (Al-Numair and Martin, 2013) and 92.7% were predicted as pathogenic (i.e. Sn=0.927).
 This compares with 69.51% predicted to be pathogenic using SIFT and 90% predicted to be pathogenic using PolyPhen-2.
 Other metrics such as specificity (Sp), accuracy (Acc), the F1-score and the Matthews' Correlation Coefficient (MCC) could not be calculated since no set of validated non-pathogenic single amino acid mutations is available - even in the ESP 5K and 1000 Genomes data there are very few missense variants in MYH7 with a frequency > 5% that could comfortably be classified as benign.